zurotzu/8p/README.md

 This change can be reverted with `make arch`.

-For convencience, here is a one-liner with the debian-dependencies:
+For convenience, here is a one-liner with the debian-dependencies:

 `sudo apt-get install libbsd-dev libncursesw5-dev libvlc-dev libjansson-dev libcurl4-openssl-dev`